Morris

 Parameters:

-Output marginal of interest
+Output marginal of interest.
+Default is 0.

-absoluteMeanbool, default=True
+absoluteMeanbool, optional

-Whether to use absolute mean
+Whether to use absolute mean.
+Default is True.

 Returns:

-The elementary effects graph
+The elementary effects graph.

 getClassName()